Just got yourself a box of high-quality bird’s nest?

-Bird’s nest should be prepared over indirect heat either by stewing or steaming.
-The nests are to be placed in a bowl in a pot of hot water where the boiling hot water from the pot steams the bowl of bird’s nest.
+They should be prepared over indirect heat either by stewing or steaming.
+The nests are to be placed in a bowl in a pot of hot water where the boiling hot water from the pot steams them.

-15 minutes should be more than enough to soften the bird’s nest after the water starts to boil and left to simmer.
+15 minutes should suffice to soften the nest after the water starts to boil and is left to simmer.

 Electronic stewing pots or slow cookers can be used for convenience.
-Remember to adjust the heat intensity low to keep the bird’s nest warm and you can it to your loved ones once it is ready.
+Remember to adjust the heat intensity to a low level to keep the nest warm so you can serve it to your loved ones once ready.

-One should avoid microwaving or boiling the nests over direct heat as the nests would disintegrate and the nutrients would be lost.
+Avoid microwaving or boiling the nests over direct heat as the nests will disintegrate and the nutrients will be lost.

 - Boil the pot of water (that is holding the stewing bowl of bird’s nest) and reduce the heat to a simmer.

-- The active ingredient, “mitogenic stimulation factor”, gets active around 80 degrees Celsius (176 Fahrenheit).
+- The active ingredient, the “mitogenic stimulation factor”, gets active around 80 degrees celsius (176 Fahrenheit).
 The effectiveness will be lost if the nest is boiled directly at more than 80 degrees Celsius.
 Hence, once the pot of water boils, reduce the heat and let it simmer.

 Bird’s Nest Soup Recipe

-- 1 piece of Bird’s Nest (a whole nest of 8 grams for 1-2 servings)
+- 1 piece of bird’s nest (a whole nest of 8g for 1-2 servings)